lando-cal/tech-notes/docs/sort.md

 sort -n -t: -k 3 /etc/passwd
 ```

-## Some weird Airport thing I did
+## Scan for airport and sort by columns

-Print out two rows signifying column numbers, then run a command and sort by column numbers.
+Print out two rows signifying column numbers, which makes it easier to find which columns you want to sort by, then run a command and sort by column numbers.
 This assumes you're on macOS.

 ```
 perl -e '